-Trencor, a South African company listed on the JSE, has beneficiary interest in 48.5% of our issued and outstanding shares.
+Trencor, a South African company listed on the JSE, currently has a beneficial interest in 48.1% of our issued and outstanding shares.
 Five of our ten directors are also directors of Trencor.
 Both South African exchange control authorities and the JSE impose certain restrictions on Trencor.